aeon-toolkit/aeon/.github/PULL_REQUEST_TEMPLATE.md

 #### Does your contribution introduce a new dependency?
 If yes, which one?

 <!--
-If your contribution does add a new hard dependency, we may suggest to initially develop your contribution in a separate companion package in https://github.com/aeon/ to keep external dependencies of the core aeon package to a minimum.
+If your contribution does add a dependency, we may suggest adding it as an optional/soft dependency to keep external dependencies of the core aeon package to a minimum.
 -->

 #### What should a reviewer concentrate their feedback on?